 Ms. Nutarak (interpretation): Thank you, Mr. Speaker.
 Thank you, minister.
 I would like to see the results.
-I am sure there are policies in place within the government where you can review the status of why employees are resigning, and the reason why they are resigning.
+I am sure there are policies in place within the government where you can review the status of why employees are resigning.
 I request that these be reviewed again.
-Why is this is occurring in Pond Inlet where employees are resigning.
+Why is this occurring in Pond Inlet where employees are resigning?
 There are many qualified Inuit up there, but they're usually replaced when they are capable of doing their jobs.
-That's just a comment, Mr. Speaker.
+That's just a comment.
+Thank you, Mr. Speaker.

-Speaker: Just a comment, but if the minister wants to respond.
-Minister of Community and Government Services, Mr. Joanasie.
+Speaker: It's just a comment, but if the minister wants to respond, Community and Government Services Minister Joanasie.

 Hon.
 David Joanasie (interpretation): Thank you, Mr. Speaker.
-I just want to reiterate that our department does also review the casuals.
-If we have casuals, we look at the ways of how we can bring them up to the level with their positions.
-I'm sure these opportunities are available in Pond Inlet and I can make that request.
-Thank you, Mr. Speaker.
+I just want to reiterate that our department does also review the (interpretation ends) casuals. (interpretation) If we have casuals, we look at the ways of how we can move them up to higher level positions.
+I'm sure these opportunities are available in Pond Inlet and I can make that request, Mr. Chairman.
+Thank you.

 Speaker: Oral Questions.
-Member for Uggummiut, Ms. Killiktee.
+Member for Uqqummiut, Ms. Killiktee.